genexuslabs/genexus-next-plugin-sample/frontend/README.md

 - **Mercury**: A design system for GeneXus Next IDE.
 Mercury provides the foundational design elements and guidelines necessary for creating a cohesive and user-friendly interface within the IDE.
 This design system also provides styles for Chameleon controls, which we can use for other elements as well.

 These highlighted dependencies play a crucial role in ensuring a seamless user experience and efficient development.

+Note that these dependencies are peerDependencies because they are managed by the IDE.
+The IDE ensures that the same versions are used by both the IDE itself and all the plugins.
+You can declare your own versions, but at runtime, the plugin will use the versions of the dependencies provided by the IDE.
+The IDE is responsible for maintaining and specifying the actual versions.

 ## Setup